Scientists around the world have been watching closely

-90 per cent certainty we'd see an El Niño by the end
+90 per cent certainty we'd see an El Niño by the end of

 Every five years or so, a change in the winds causes a

 shift to warmer than normal ocean temperatures in the

 equatorial Pacific Ocean - a phenomena known as El

-Together, El Niño and its cooler counterpart La Niña are known
+Together, El Niño and its cooler counterpart La Niña

-from one year to the next.
+temperature and rainfall we see from one year to the next.